ibrahimyg/Basic-Calculator/README.md

 # Basic-Calculator
-A classic and basic calculator made with Python
+A command prompt based classic and basic calculator made with Python